anhthusiro/HelloWord/README.md

 # HelloWord
-This is a project demo to learning the way to use github
+This is a project demo to learning the way to use github.
+#Edit